potatosheep1638/kite/README.md

 - If refactoring, **make sure to open an issue** regarding it and explain the **reasoning behind your changes**.

 # Regarding updates
 In my country of residence, all male citizens are required to serve in the military for a period of around 2 years.
 As of writing, I am still on active duty, which means that I will often be away from my computer for long stretches of time.
-Thus, I seek your understanding if updates arqe slow.
+Thus, I seek your understanding if updates are slow.

 # License
 ![](https://www.gnu.org/graphics/agplv3-155x51.png)